angelloghernan/cs262-asst3/README_and_engineering_notebook.md

 You don't need to use pip to install any packages.
 This was originally wrote for and run on Python 3.9.13.

 After two minutes have elapsed, the simulation will stop running automatically (no more output will be printed to the terminal or logged).

-Press Ctrl+C to shut it down.
+In all cases, press Ctrl+C in the terminal to shut the server down.
+To shut down the client, type in “EXIT” in the text bar, then simply close the window and press Ctrl+C in the terminal.

 # About